-Complete a minimum of 1-2 clinical EPAs weekly Complete a Procedural EPA every opportunity you get.
 The majority (i.e. > 50%) of each of the CBME workplace based assessments, such as EPAs, must be completed by University Appointed Faculty, except where the Residency Program Committee determines otherwise.
 See the individual EPA Primers on the DOM website for more details about each EPA.

-ENTRUSTMENT SCALE: Intervention Direction Support Competent Proficient -------------- ----------- --------- ----------- ------------ The EPAs are assessed using the global entrustment scale.
+ENTRUSTMENT SCALE: Intervention Direction Support Competent Proficient -------------------------------- ----------- ------------ The EPAs are assessed using the global entrustment scale.
 PGME defines entrustment as the Autonomy and Excellence categories.
 Residents are not expected to be entrustable each time an EPA is completed, this normally takes repeated effort to achieve.
-To be considered competent for a given stage of training, you are expected to receive a certain number of entrustments for each EPA Click here to WATCH the EPA 101 video VISIT: www.deptmedicine.utoronto.ca/cbme BREAKDOW BY EPA COD-1: Assessing, diagnosing, and managing patients with complex or atypical acute medical presentations Number of EPA assessments: Complete a minimum of 18 entrustable (Competent or Proficient)\COD-1 EPA assessments by the end of PGY3 Type of Case / Procedure: A minimum of 8 different common medical conditions in the acute setting Setting: Minimum of 4 in an ambulatory care setting Observation: At least 4 direct observations\\ covering each focus of care (initial assessment; diagnosis; management).
-At least 6 different assessors COD-2A: Assessing & managing patients with complex chronic conditions:
+To be considered competent for a given stage of training, you are expected to receive a certain number of entrustments for each EPA

-Assessment, Diagnosis & Management Number of EPA assessments: Complete a minimum of 12 entrustable (Competent or Proficient) COD-2A EPA by the end of PGY3 Type of Case / Procedure: A minimum of 6 different common medical conditions (for example: asthma, anemia, arthritis, cancer, chronic fatigue, chronic kidney disease, chronic obstructive pulmonary disease, congestive heart failure, connective tissue disease, coronary artery disease, cirrhosis, dementia, diabetes mellitus, hypertension, other) Observation: Indirect or direct observation by at least 4 different assessors.
-A minimum of 6 assessments should be complete in an ambulatory care setting COD-2B: Assessing and managing patients with complex chronic conditions:

-Patient education/ Communication Number of EPA assessments: Complete a minimum of 5 entrustable (Competent or Proficient) COD-2B EPA assessments by the end of PGY3 Type of Case / Procedure: A variety of common medical conditions (for example: asthma, anemia, arthritis, cancer, chronic fatigue, chronic kidney disease, chronic obstructive pulmonary disease, congestive heart failure, connective tissue disease, coronary artery disease, cirrhosis, dementia, diabetes mellitus, hypertension, other) Observation: 100% direct observation\\ Click here to WATCH the EPA 101 video VISIT: www.deptmedicine.utoronto.ca/cbme

-COD-3A: Providing internal medicine consultation to the other clinical services:
+BREAKDOW BY EPA COD-1: Assessing, diagnosing, and managing patients with complex or atypical acute medical presentations Number of EPA assessments: Complete a minimum of 15 entrustable (Competent or Proficient) COD-1 EPA assessments by the end of PGY3.
+You must have successfully completed FOD1 before doing this EPA.
+Type of Case / Procedure: A minimum of 8 different common medical conditions in the acute setting Setting: Minimum of 4 in an ambulatory care setting Observation: At least 4 direct observations\\ covering each focus of care (initial assessment; diagnosis; management).
+At least 6 different assessors COD-2A: Assessing & managing patients with complex chronic conditions: Assessment, Diagnosis & Management Number of EPA assessments: Complete a minimum of 10 entrustable (Competent or Proficient) COD-2A EPA by the end of PGY3.
+Can be done in PGY1 after TTD.
+Type of Case / Procedure: A minimum of 6 different common medical conditions (for example: asthma, anemia, arthritis, cancer, chronic fatigue, chronic kidney disease, chronic obstructive pulmonary disease, congestive heart failure, connective tissue disease, coronary artery disease, cirrhosis, dementia, diabetes mellitus, hypertension, other) Observation: Indirect or direct observation by at least 4 different assessors.
+A minimum of 6 assessments should be complete in an ambulatory care setting.
+COD-2B: Assessing and managing patients with complex chronic conditions: Patient education/ Communication Number of EPA assessments: Complete a minimum of 2 entrustable (Competent or Proficient) COD-2B EPA assessments by the end of PGY3 Type of Case / Procedure: A variety of common medical conditions (for example: asthma, anemia, arthritis, cancer, chronic fatigue, chronic kidney disease, chronic obstructive pulmonary disease, congestive heart failure, connective tissue disease, coronary artery disease, cirrhosis, dementia, diabetes mellitus, hypertension, other) Observation: 100% direct observation\\ Medicine UNIVERSITY OF TORONTO | Internal Medicine COD-3A: Providing internal medicine consultation to the other clinical services: Patient Assessment & Decision Making Number of EPA assessments: Complete a minimum of 7 entrustable (Competent or Proficient) COD-3A EPA assessments by the end of PGY3, This can be completed during Subspecialties rotations, in addition to GIM.
+Type of Case / Procedure: A minimum of 5 different types of case (for example: perioperative, obstetrical, others).
+A minimum of 2 perioperative cases Setting: A minimum of 4 assessments in an ambulatory setting Observation: Observation by a minimum of 3 different assessors COD-3B: Providing internal medicine consultation to the other clinical services: Written Communication Number of EPA assessments: Complete a minimum of 4 entrustable (Competent or Proficient) COD-3B EPA assessments by the end of PGY3.
+Clinical Scenarios: Supervisor to review written consultation note.